 - If you are not responding to a specific job posting, draft a general cover letter.

 Following up will set you apart from the competition.
 When writing a cover letter, you may want to indicate the time frame you will follow up – usually 3-5 business days after sending your cover letter and resume is appropriate.
+Demonstrate your ability to follow through by following up in the manner you said you would when you said you would.
 Call the department or person to whom you sent your materials to check on your application status.
 Plan what you will say before placing the call.

 If you leave a message and don’t hear back from the employer within a week of the application submission, follow up with another call.
 Call a total of three times and then move on to keep the momentum of your job search.
 Keep in mind that your time frame may not be this particular company’s time frame and it may take longer to hear back from them.